Donaim/miseq-workflow-pres/slides.md

 MiSeq does Next-generation sequencing.

 This technology is quite different.
-Instead of producing one long read, it produces thousands of short reads, each about 250 base pairs long.
-These reads can come from anywhere in the viral genome.
+For one, instead of producing one long read, it produces thousands of short reads, each about 300 base pairs long.
 -->

 ---